-Kathleen A. Kelly’s writing considers class, gender, and memory in the American West.
-Her work has appeared in such journals as North American Review, NELLE (formerly PoemMemoirStory), Nimrod, CALYX: A Journal of Art and Literature by Women, Rain Taxi, and This Land, among others.
-Two of her poems are forthcoming in the anthology Waves: A Confluence of Women’s Voices (AROHO, 2019).
+Kathleen A. Kelly’s writing considers class, gender, and place in post-industrial America.
+Her poems, essays, and reviews have appeared in such journals as North American Review, NELLE, PoemMemoirStory, Nimrod, CALYX: A Journal of Art and Literature by Women, Rain Taxi, and This Land, among others.

 She has been awarded residency fellowships and grants from the Helene Wurlitzer Foundation of New Mexico and the Vermont Studio Center.
-By invitation, she’s studied poetry and craft in workshops led by Billy Collins, Nance Van Winckel, and Laurel Ann Bogen.
+Her poetry has been selected for writing workshops led by Billy Collins, Nance Van Winckel, and Laurel Ann Bogen.

 An editor, publishing consultant, and writing coach, Kelly is the founder and principal of Gray Bevins Editorial, a literary and editorial agency.
 Gray Bevins Editorial offers publishing workshops, developmental and line editing, proposal and manuscript evaluations, and program consultation and development services.
 For more information about these services, you may reach her here.

 In her previous work as a university press acquisitions editor, she acquired book-length trade projects in literary fiction, poetry, creative nonfiction, and literature in translation and scholarly projects in American studies, Latinx studies, women’s history, and visual culture.
 Her acquisitions won numerous awards, including the American Book Award, International Latino Book Award, Southwest Book Award, and the New Mexico Book Award.
 Her acquisitions also received citations from the Lambda Literary Award, PEN America Los Angeles Literary Award, and PEN/Diamondstein-Spielvogel Award for the Art of the Essay, among others.